 - Wavelength Calibration: Line Lists and Identifications

 Calibration scripts can be generated from the MODS OT library.
-A set of scripts that have been generated from version 10.23 of the MODS OT library are on the obsN computers in ~modseng/modsScripts/modsCalibs_OT.
+A set of scripts that have been generated from version 10.23 of the MODS OT library are on the obsN computers in /lbt/lbto/mods/modsScripts/modsCalibs/

 Note that the calibration scripts for MODS1 and MODS2 differ.
-To achieve similar count rates requires slightly different settings for each instrument due to various reasons, among which are differences in the lamps and the calibration units.
+To achieve similar count rates requires slightly different settings for each instrument, primarily due to differences in the lamps.

 The Baseline Calibrations Summary Chart summarizes the types of calibrations needed for each observing mode.
 The names of the scripts are old (corresponding to those found for MODS1 in ~modseng/modsScripts/modsCalib) and need to be updated to reflect the names given to the updated versions* of these scripts in the ~modseng/modsScripts/modsCalibs_OT directory.